 Saddle trees compared

-We took this opportunity to have one of our Equi-fit saddle trees tested as well, we have been confidently using these trees for many years, they are supplied with a 10 year conditional warranty and with these results it is easy to see why.
+We took this opportunity to have one of our Equi-fit saddle trees tested as well, we have been confidently using these trees for many years.
 The Equi-fit tree was put through the same tests as our new high-expansion tree.

 Gullet Strength Test: Snapped at 1710k